samuelvary1/sams-game-2/rules.md

 must pick up peaches, ammo

 you can also pick up trashcan lid and a cobblestone but i haven't thought of a purpose for these yet

+you can proceed to chapter 3 without picking anything up

 chapter 3:
 ----------